 Target Implementation Date: June 2025 Recommendation #8 Action Steps Completion Date By when? (month and year) STATUS: Delayed What Will Be Done?
-Planned Ac a.
-Notes In order to effectively market recreation programs to all residents, the P Performance and Analytics Department (PandA) has been Parks and Recreation Department should: 0 assisting with conducting Come Play Outside surveys and Cten 1.
-Conduct curveys and analyze results to determine 70 providing analytics associated with the survey results.
-Direct individual recreation centers to collect demographic information כוברספג טל מינימיבשני May 2023 Demographic information is included in this effort.
-These on participants and the surrounding community, including age, gender, - results will be included in the Equity Report of May 2023. race, and other demographics; P Another survey will be conducted during summer D programming in 2023, with results provided in early 2024.
-Use collected information to create a strategic marketing plan that: 0 Of the two requested Information Systems Analyst positions, Sets goals and objectives for marketing efforts; Step 2: Request budget for consultants and staff positions to 0 one was funded and is currently in recruitment.
-The other is 2) Creates steps for Citywide marketing plans; and support a more robust marketing plan based on the July 2024 unfunded.
-One of the unfunded recreation specialists is also 3) Develops policies for individual recreation center marketing plans; and information received from the surveys information received from the surveys =. integral to successful implementation of a marketing and social r media program for communities of concern.
+Planned A a.
+Notes In order to effectively market recreation programs to all residents, the Performance and Analytics Department (PandA) has been Parks and Recreation Department should: 0 assisting with conducting Come Play Outside surveys and etas 4.
+Pasdust europees and saalate to determine providing analytics associated with the survey results.
+Direct individual recreation centers to collect demographic information success of programs May 2023 Demographic information is included in this effort.
+These - results will be included in the Equity Report of May 2023. race, and other demographics; Another survey will be conducted during summer programming in 2023, with results provided in early 2024.
+Use collected information to create a strategic marketing plan that: Of the two requested Information Systems Analyst positions, Sets goals and objectives for marketing efforts; Step 2: Request budget for consultants and staff positions to 0 one was funded and is currently in recruitment.
+The other is 2) Creates steps for Citywide marketing plans; and support a more robust marketing plan based on the July 2024 6 unfunded.
+One of the unfunded recreation specialists is also 3) Develops policies for individual recreation center marketing plans; and information received from the surveys integral to successful implementation of a marketing and social - media program for communities of concern.
 (Same as R7.)
-Use demographic information to tailor marketing efforts towards specific Т The proposed marketing consultant was not requested in Fiscal segments of the population, with the goal of promoting engagement Ctop 3.
-Aranish a rescultant to develop and implement a - Year 2024 but will be requested in Fiscal Year 2025.
+Use demographic information to tailor marketing efforts towards specific The proposed marketing consultant was not requested in Fiscal segments of the population, with the goal of promoting engagement Stop 3.
+Accuric a concultant to develop and implement a Year 2024 but will be requested in Fiscal Year 2025.
 The delay through awareness, access, and participation.
-(Priority #2) marketing plan for the denartment December 2024 = in request is due to need to finish CNA and fill ISA and marveting brain for the debar might - recreation specialist positions first.
-Estimated cost is around 44 \$250k.
+(Priority #2) marketing plan for the department December 2024 in request is due to need to finish CNA and fill ISA and - recreation specialist positions first.
+Estimated cost is around \$250k.
 (Same as R7.)
-0 Of the two requested Information Systems Analyst positions, 0 one was funded and is currently in recruitment.
-The other is Step 4: Finalize the marketing plan March 2025 unfunded.
-One of the unfunded recreation specialists is also integral to successful implementation of a marketing and social - media program for communities of concern.
+0 Of the two requested Information Systems Analyst positions, otop A. Eispling the matter star one was funded and is currently in recruitment.
+The other is Step 4.
+Fillalize the marketing plan integral to successful implementation of a marketing and social media program for communities of concern.
 (Same as R7.)
-10 Staff will be trained on the marketing plan, and Information Step 5: Utilize demographic information to tailor marketing lune 2025 10 Systems Analysts and Recreation Specialists will use the efforts in accordance with the marketing plan + 0 demographic information to tailor outreach in accordance with ute fital Keung plan in unie for sufficier 2023.
+Staff will be trained on the marketing plan, and Information Step 5: Utilize demographic information to tailor marketing lune 2025 10 Systems Analysts and Recreation Specialists will use the efforts in accordance with the marketing plan demographic information to tailor outreach in accordance with T the marketing plan in time for summer 2025.